 The Gothic Quarter was also a popular enclave for artists.
 Picasso, Dali, Miro, and Antoni Gaudi all frequented the Gothic Quarter.

-As you stroll (and get lost), you can admire Barcelona Cathedral, the Basilica of Sant Maria Del Mar, Palau Guell, and Palau de la Musica.
+As you stroll (and get lost), you can admire Barcelona Cathedral, the Basilica of Sant Maria Del Mar, Palau Guell, the Picasso Museum, and Palau de la Musica.

 4. Learn Where It All Started For Picasso